 The regulations set forth in USM Procurement Policies and Procedures in effect on the date of execution of this Contract are applicable to this Contract.

-The University shall not assume any obligation to indemnify, hold harmless, or pay attorneys fees that may arise from or in any way be associated with the performance or operation of this agreement.
+The University shall not assume any obligation to indemnify, hold harmless, or pay attorneys fees that may arise from or in any way be associated with the performance or operation of this contract.

 The contractor warrants that the contractor shall comply with COMAR 21.11.08 Drug and Alcohol Free Workplace, and that the contractor shall remain in compliance throughout the term of this purchase order.